12th February 2013

 In July 2012 scientific advisors said 127 Marine Conservation Zones were needed by 2014 with an immediate need for 59 high-risk sites to be protected immediately.
 To date only 31 have been agreed by the Government.

 The public can help protect the future of British sea life by signing the Ocean Force – Defenders of the Deep petition which will be delivered to Westminster on 25th February.
-Find out more here or http://www.mcsuk.org/.
+Find out more at http://www.mcsuk.org/.

 As well as public education and lobbying, SEA LIFE has also initiated an Undulate ray ID tagging campaign, to try and establish a healthy captive breeding stock.
 So far 20 mature rays have been fitted with microchips and the same will be done with every offspring, once they reach maturity, so that in future it can be ensured breeding pairs do not come from the same genetic lines.